owengage/fastnbt/README.md

 using the Region file format.

 An in-browser Rust-to-WASM powered Minecraft map renderer demo is below.
 Supports 1.19 down to 1.15 inclusive.
+There is also a Tarui desktop UI application under `app`.

 # Demos